 People observe cities differently.
 One friend looks from the ground up, another from the top down.
 I look for reflections, my friend L pays attention to the city’s movements.
 She embraces or rejects places; I meditate on them.
 Perhaps, all these thoughts came to me as the result of L’s sudden urgency to relocate to Los Angeles.
 Perhaps, I am envious because I didn’t find that seductive sentiment of belonging that I sometimes see in other places away from home.
 That grounding, earthly sense that takes over my body in New York, pulling me deeper and deeper into the city.
 Is this the fault of the city’s geography, colors, shapes, attitude, or character?
 None or all of the mentioned?

-Last week wasn’t my first time in the city of dreamers, and it wasn’t my first time to feel indifference instead of imagined delight.
+This visit wasn’t my first time in the city of dreamers, and it wasn’t my first time to feel indifference instead of imagined delight.

 There is a sentence in Invisible Cities saying, “Arriving at each new city, the traveler finds a past of his again that he did not know he had: the foreignness of what you no longer are or no longer possess lies in wait for you in foreign, unpossessed places.”